 2014 Film Screening, The Scratch, Shortwave Cinema, Bermondsey

-2014 Video Screening, Save The Rose, The Rose Playhouse, Bankside
+2014 Video Premiere, Save The Rose, The Rose Playhouse, Bankside

 2013 Joint Exhibition, Bermondsey and Beyond, Tanner Street, Bermondsey